shirizaan/My-Shared-Compendia/README.md

 ### Unlock your Compendia!

-*Remeber*   that you need to unlock your compendia to add to them.
+*Remember*   that you need to unlock your compendia to add to them.

 Compendia are locked by default, because every change you manually did will be reverted on an update.
 Thats why you need to break the update function.

 ## Default Setup
-This module comes with 8 Default compendia.
-One for each Type of Entity that is [supported by FoundryVTT](https://foundryvtt.com/article/compendium/ "supported by FoundryVTT") and one extra "Actors".
+This module comes with 11 compendia.
+One for each Type of Entity that is [supported by FoundryVTT](https://foundryvtt.com/article/compendium/ "supported by FoundryVTT") and several extra Item compendia, broken out in ways that duplicate the official SWADE modules.
 - Bestiary ([Actor](https://foundryvtt.com/api/Actor.html "Actor"))
 - Edges ([Item](https://foundryvtt.com/api/Item.html "Item"))
 - Hindrances ([Item](https://foundryvtt.com/api/Item.html "Item"))